 Buildings Consume More Energy Than Any Other Sector

-Of the electricity we consume, over three-quarters (75.7%) goes to operate the buildings we live and work in every day.
-By comparison, industry uses 24.1% and transportation, less than 1%.
+Of the electricity we consume, three-quarters (74.9%) goes to operate the buildings we live and work in every day.
+By comparison, industry uses 24.9% and transportation, less than 1%.

 Building Sector Energy Consumption Expected to Grow

 The U.S. Energy Information Administration (EIA) now reports that, in coming years, Building Sector energy consumption will grow faster than that of industry and transportation.
-Between 2010 and 2030, the EIA reports, total Building Sector energy consumption will increase by 5.85 Quadrillion Btu (QBtu).
-Industry will grow by 4.01 QBtu and Transportation by 3.15 QBtu.
+Between 2010 and 2030, the EIA reports, total Building Sector energy consumption will increase by 4.74 Quadrillion Btu (QBtu).
+Industry will grow by 3.33 QBtu and Transportation will decrease by 0.37 QBtu.
 To put these projections into perspective, 1 QBtu is equal to the delivered energy of thirty-seven 1000-MW nuclear power plants, or 235 coal-fired power plants at 200-MW each.

-According to the U.S. Energy Information Administration, liquid fossil fuels supply 37.8% of total U.S. energy consumption, natural gas 25.0%, and coal 21.5%.
-Fossil fuels supply 76% of total Building Sector energy consumption.
-Fossil fuel energy consumption is expected to grow by 9.8% between 2010 and 2030 with 34% of this growth due to the Building Sector.
+According to the U.S. Energy Information Administration, liquid fossil fuels supply 37.9% of total U.S. energy consumption, natural gas 27.3%, and coal 18.6%.
+Fossil fuels supply 75% of total Building Sector energy consumption.
 It is the burning of fossil fuels to generate energy that results in the production of carbon dioxide and other greenhouse gasses that are now fueling dangerous climate change.

 See the Solution.